ZuehlkeEnterpriseJS/task-es6-modules/readme.md

 1. Change the type of your script from "text/javascript" to "text/babel" to start working with ES6 (described on https://babeljs.io/docs/usage/browser/)
-1. Refactor the application logic to use the class construct 1.1 Introduce a new class called `App` which is instantiated when the app starts (replaces
+1. Refactor the application logic to use the class construct 1.1 Introduce a new class called `App` which logs "hello" to the console and instantiate the class when the app starts.
+Does it work?
+1.2 Move the application bootstrap logic (start), to the `App` class and introduce new classes

 ## Solution ##